rentzso/nextop/README.md

-# NexTop
-Content discovery engine project - Insight Summer 2017
+# nexTop - Insight Summer 2017

+NexTop is my project for Insight Summer 2017.
+It is a content discovery system of news articles based on topics.<br>
+The general idea is to recommend to the users contents that are relevant but also new to them.

 ## How it works
 - Uses the GDELT dataset from the Global Knowledge Graph
-- Extracts the topics from each record
+- Extracts the topics from each record in the dataset
 - Loads the GDELT news and the related topics in the Elasticsearch database
 - Keeps a list of the news each user visited and of the most frequent topics
 - Based on these topics computes the most relevant news articles using a customizable scoring system
 - Simulates user clicks based on these recommendations
 - Collects statistics from this simulation

-There are two recommendations (and score types) available at the moment:
+There are two recommendation (and score) types available at the moment:
-- **simple** - the default Elasticsearch score
+- **simple** - the default Elasticsearch score (Okapi BM25, a tf-idf-like similarity score)
 - **custom** - a scripted score computing the ratio of matched topics over total number of topics

 # The architecture